VeraPancaldiLab/tysserand/README.md

 ### Area contact

 Nodes are the center of detected objects (like after cell segmentation) and they are linked if their respective areas are in contact or closer than a given distance threshold.
+A parallelized version is implemented with the Dask library.

 ![*Contacting areas* reconstruction](./images/publication_figures/simulated_segmentation_image_size-600_hole_proba-0.1_noise_sigma-10.0_objects_network.png)

+### Area contact *and* k-nearest neighbors

+Areas are linked if they are in contact or closer than a given distance.
+Then, the remaining non connected areas are connected with their nearest neighbors.